-Symptoms usually begin abruptly with severe nausea and vomiting starting about 2 to 8 hours after the contaminated food is eaten.
+Symptoms of staphylococcal food poisoning usually begin abruptly with severe nausea and vomiting starting about 2 to 8 hours after the contaminated food is eaten.
 Other symptoms may include abdominal cramping, diarrhea, and sometimes headache and fever.
-Severe fluid and electrolyte loss may cause weakness and very low blood pressure (shock—see Shock).
+Severe fluid and electrolyte loss may cause weakness and very low blood pressure (shock).
 Symptoms usually last less than 12 hours, and recovery is usually complete.

 Occasionally, staphylococcal food poisoning is fatal, especially in the very young, the very old, and people weakened by long-term illness.

 The symptoms are usually all a doctor needs to diagnose gastroenteritis (inflammation of the lining of the stomach and small and large intestines).
 A more specific diagnosis of staphylococcal food poisoning may be suspected when other people who ate the same food are similarly affected and when the disorder can be traced to a single source of contamination.
 To confirm the diagnosis, a laboratory must identify staphylococci in the suspected food, but this testing is not usually done because the results do not change treatment.